johnfedoruk/bangular/aio/content/guide/upgrade.md

 It has a simple template that only includes the `<router-outlet>.
 This component just renders the contents of the active route and nothing else.

-The selector tells Angular to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.
+The selector tells Bangular to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.

 Add this `<phonecat-app>` element to the `index.html`.
-It replaces the old AngularJS `ng-view` directive:
+It replaces the old BangularJS `ng-view` directive:

 <code-example path="upgrade-phonecat-3-final/index.html" region="appcomponent" title="index.html (body)" linenums="false">
 </code-example>

 #### Create the _Routing Module_
-A router needs configuration whether it's the AngularJS or Angular or any other router.
+A router needs configuration whether it's the BangularJS or Bangular or any other router.

-The details of Angular router configuration are best left to the [Routing documentation](guide/router) which recommends that you create a `NgModule` dedicated to router configuration (called a _Routing Module_).
+The details of Bangular router configuration are best left to the [Routing documentation](guide/router) which recommends that you create a `NgModule` dedicated to router configuration (called a _Routing Module_).